4 Common Check Engine Light Issues

 The Mass Air Flow Sensor detects incoming air and calculates how much needs to be mixed with gasoline to produce a proper running engine.
 If this sensor fails in can result in a rich running vehicle, meaning it is burning excessive amounts of gasoline.
 This can cause numerous problems for the engine, as well as drastically drop your MPGs.

 If your check engine light has come on do not hesitate to have the issue checked out.
-If you need check engine light repair in Richmond or Midlothian come see the crew at the All Tune and Lube nearest you.
+If you need check engine light repair in Richmond or Midlothian come see the crew at the Auto Repairs Plus nearest you.
 We offer expert auto repair and maintenance for all makes and models using the latest diagnostic and repair equipment.
 Give us a call to schedule superior auto repair in Richmond today!

 Written By Brian Corey